fullmetalbrackets/blog/src/content/blog/installing-and-configuring-bazzite.md

 ## Configure BIOS before installing Bazzite

-You'll need to go into your computer's BIOS to make sure some things are properly confi.
+You'll need to go into your computer's BIOS to make sure some things are properly configured.
 For most PCs this is done by rebooting and hitting the <kbd>F2</kbd> key (on an HP machine it may be <kbd>F10</kbd> instead) as soon as your manufacturer's logo appears.
 Mashing the requisite key non-stop from the moment you boot up until you get into the BIOS is also a time-honored tradition.

 Once in the BIOS use your keyboard arrow keys to navigate to **ADVANCED** and press <kbd>Enter</kbd>, then navigate down to _SATA Operation_, press <kbd>Enter</kbd> and change `RAID` to `AHCI`, then press <kbd>Enter</kbd> again.